 A system that is significantly larger than the load requirement is not only more expensive to purchase, it’s also more costly to run.
 Since larger systems have that extra power, they will quickly heat up the living space, then turn off.
 The problem lies in the fact that the system will spend most of its time in the “warming up” phase, which draws on more energy than other phases.
 On the other hand, a system that is smaller than the load requirement will not have the capacity to efficiently heat or cool your living or working space.

 A heating and cooling system that is perfectly fitted to the load requirements, however, will keep a home or business warm for an efficient cost.
-To receive an HVAC load calculation from an experienced heating and cooling technician, call One Source Heating and Cooling at (205) 509-1929.
+To receive an HVAC load calculation from an experienced heating and cooling technician, call One Source Heating, Cooling & Electrical at (205) 509-1929.

 Image provided by Shutterstock